 We’ve all heard someone say “I can’t cook.”
 I’d like to kindly disagree.
 Anyone who can read can follow a recipe, and if you’re in college, let’s hope this is the case.
 Now, you might not be very good at cooking, but that’s all part of learning to live on your own, and practice makes perfect.

 Here’s a list of simple, fool-proof recipes that don’t take too long to whip up after class.
 I’ve even added dollar signs to indicate how (in)expensive the ingredients are–notice there are no $$$ (you’re welcome).
 They require minimal ingredients and leave room for the inevitable error or two (no one is perfect).
-Now go impress your roommates, and send your mother pictures so she thinks you’re putting your degree to good use!
+Now go impress your roommates with some easy, budget-friendly recipes, and send your mother pictures so she thinks you’re putting your degree to good use!

 Pasta is a staple in most households.
 It's cheap, stores well, and doesn't take too long to cook.
 If you can boil water, you can add pasta (and salt!) to that water.
 So why not make your own sauce while the pasta is cooking?
 Using jarred, canned, or even fresh tomatoes is so much cheaper and tastier than buying sauce at the store, and it's way easier than you might think.